petebachant/petebachant.github.io/_posts/2025-02-28-continuous-reproducibility.markdown

 The later in the process an error is found, the more expensive it is to fix.

-Even more fundamentally,
-these are about reducing complexity.
-Instead of putting things in many different boxes with intricate interfaces between them and a grand plan of orchestration, put a single box and define the desired outputs.
-At least strive to do this as much as possible.
-This is related to the concept of premature abstraction.
-You are in a constant battle against entropy, and if you start falling behind your work will slow down and you're more likely to make mistakes.
-Gall's law...
-TODO

-CI/CD has taught the software industry that it is well worth the upfront investment.

 Silos and large batch flows show up in the process of software development when following a so-called ["waterfall"](https://en.wikipedia.org/wiki/Waterfall_model)